mvolkmann/blog/src/swift/SwiftUI.md

 SwiftUI doesn't provide its own way to access the background color, but it can be obtained from `UIColor.systemBackground`.
+This is typically the opposite of the `primary` color.

 To change the semantic colors, override them in an extension as follows: